 Accredited by AQUEDUTO

-Some online tools for storing, organising and sharing activities
+Storing, organising and sharing activities

 Each unit will also focus on activities related to a particular language area.
 Over the course you will build up a repertoire, or bank, of activities that you can use with your students and we will help you to organise and share this.
 In unit 8 you will prepare for your final assessed project, which will help you put everything you have learnt into practice.